A man and a woman setting off in red kayaks on a river through a forested area.

 Learn about Social Security & Medicare

-• For every year you wait to collect past your full retirement age (FRA), your benefits increase by 8% (⅔ of 1% per month) until age 70, when the increase stops.
-That's a 32% increase if your FRA is age 66.
+Social Security benefits last as long as you live.
+For every year you wait to collect past your FRA, your benefits are guaranteed to rise by 8% (or ⅔ of 1% per month) until age 70, when the increase stops.
+That's a 24% increase if your FRA is age 67.
+Better yet, you receive regular cost-of-living increases so you can maintain your purchasing power and keep up with inflation.

-The good news is that while a portion of your benefits may be subject to federal taxes—and possibly state taxes—it's never 100%.
+In fact, about 40% of Social Security recipients pay federal income taxes on their benefits.6 The good news is that while a portion of your benefits may be subject to federal taxes—and possibly state taxes—it's never 100%.

-Earnings before you reach FRA are subject to an earnings test, meaning that if the earnings exceed certain limits, some of your benefits will be temporarily withheld until you reach FRA.
+You can earn as much as you want after you reach full retirement age without affecting your Social Security benefits.
+On the other hand, your earnings before you reach FRA are subject to an earnings test.
+If your earnings exceed certain limits, some of your benefits will be temporarily withheld until you reach FRA.

 What if you change your mind?